 Q. Please describe the Company’s production factor rebuttal adjustment.

-A. Adjustment 12.7 of Exhibit No.___(RBD-6) reflects the impact on the production factor adjustment associated with the changes in the Company’s SO2 emission allowance revenues (Adjustment 12.1), REC revenues (Adjustment 12.5), and net power costs (Adjustment 12.6).
-The impact of this pro forma adjustment is an increase to the Washington revenue requirement of approximately $22,000.
+A. Adjustment 12.7 of Exhibit No.___(RBD-6) replaces the Company’s initial production factor adjustment (page 9.1 and 9.1.1) included in Exhibit No.___(RBD-3).
+This pro forma adjustment incorporates changes proposed by the Company in its rebuttal position for SO2 emission allowance revenues (Adjustment 12.1), REC revenues (Adjustment 12.5), and pro forma net power costs (Adjustment 12.6).
+The impact of this pro forma adjustment is a reduction to the Washington revenue requirement of approximately $408,000.

-Updated Cash Working Capital (CWC) and Interest Expense
+Updated Cash Working Capital (CWC)

-Q. Have CWC and interest expense been updated to reflect the changes in test period expenses and balances?
+Q. Has CWC been updated to reflect the changes in test period expenses?

 A. Yes.
-Adjustment 12.8 of Exhibit No.___(RBD-6) shows the incremental change in CWC and interest expense from the Company’s initial filing associated with the Company’s rebuttal adjustments.
-The Washington revenue requirement impact of this restating and pro forma adjustment is an increase of approximately $3,000.
-This CWC update is unrelated to the CWC adjustments proposed by Staff, Public Counsel, and ICNU that I discuss below.Contested Adjustments
+Adjustment 12.8 of Exhibit No.___(RBD-6) replaces the Company’s initial CWC adjustment (page 8.1) included in Exhibit No.___(RBD-3).
+This adjustment incorporates changes to test period operations and maintenance expense levels based on the rebuttal adjustments discussed above.
+The Washington revenue requirement impact of this restating and pro forma adjustment is an increase of approximately $1.5 million.
+This CWC update is unrelated to the CWC adjustments proposed by Staff, Public Counsel, and ICNU that I discuss below.

+Updated Interest Expense

+Q. Has interest expense been updated to reflect the changes in test period rate base balances?

+A. Yes.
+Adjustment 12.9 of Exhibit No.___(RBD-6) replaces the Company’s initial interest expense adjustment (page 7.1) of Exhibit No.___(RBD-3).
+This adjustment recalculates the restating and pro forma interest expense amounts based on changes proposed by the Company in its rebuttal adjustments discussed above.
+This adjustment increases Washington revenue requirement by approximately $2.0 million.Contested Adjustments

 Q. Do you address any specific adjustments proposed by the intervening parties to which the Company is opposed?